Kinematics Modeling Network for Video-based Human Pose Estimation: Methodology

-\paragraph{Estimating keypoints} To obtain the precise heatmaps for joints, we apply a pose decoder to produce the final heatmaps.
-For the first frame, the pose decoder is directly applied to $m_1^p$ predicted by the pose initializer to get the final pose.
+\textbf{Correction of the state.} To obtain precise joint heatmaps, we apply a pose decoder to produce the final heatmaps.
+For the first frame, the pose decoder is directly applied to the initial pose predicted by the pose initializer to get the final pose.

-For subsequent frames, there are some uncertainties in predicted heatmaps $m_{t + 1}^p$ due to the lack of pose information of the $(t+1)$-th frame.
-Therefore, we use $f_{t+1}$ to alleviate these uncertainties.
-Practically, we adopt two stacked convolutional layers including a $3 \times 3$ and a $1 \times 1$ convolutions that are described as $Con{v_g}$ and $Con{v_d}$ to introduce $f_{t+1}$ into $m_{t + 1}^p$.
-After $Con{v_g}$ and $Con{v_d}$, we can get the coarse- and fine-grained pose features, respectively.
+For subsequent frames, there are some uncertainties in predicted states $m_{t + 1}^p$ due to the lack of information for frame $t+1$.
+Therefore, we introduce the observation from frame $t+1$ (\emph{i.e.}, joint features $f_{t+1}$) into the current predicted state to alleviate these uncertainties.
+Practically, we adopt a correction function $\psi(\cdot)$ consisting of a $3 \times 3$ and a $1 \times 1$ convolutions (\emph{i.e.}, $Con{v_g}$ and $Con{v_d}$) to fuse the pose features and predicted poses.